syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-Save-Word-document-in-ASP-NET.md

 {% endtabs %}

-Step 6: Include the below code snippet in the click event of the button in **MainPage.aspx.cs**, to **open and save Word document** and download it.
+Step 6: Include the below code snippets in the click event of the button in **MainPage.aspx.cs**, to **open and save Word document** and download it.

 **Open an existing Word document:**